Heather French Henry: Biography

 Raised in Augusta, Kentucky, Heather French Henry graduated from the University of Cincinnati College of Design, Architecture, Art, and Planning.
 She competed in pageants through her teens, including the Miss Ohio pageant.
-She competed in the Miss Kentucky Pageant four times before winning the title on her fifth attempt in 1999.
-She won the 2000 Miss America pageant in September 1999, the first Kentuckian to do so.
-Her platform for her reign was raising awareness of homeless veterans; her father was a wounded veteran of the Vietnam War.
+The vocalist competed in the Miss Kentucky Pageant four times before winning the state title on her fifth attempt in 1999.
+In September 1999, Heather won the Miss America pageant, the first Miss Kentucky to do so.
+She was the second native of Kentucky to win the Miss America title after Venus Ramey won in 1944, competing as Miss District of Columbia.
+Heather spent the year as Miss America 2000 promoting the scholarship pageant program and advocated her cause of support of American veterans.

+Heather's platform for her reign was raising awareness of homeless veterans; her father was a wounded veteran of the Vietnam War.
 She received numerous awards for her work with veterans, including Kentuckian of the Year by Kentucky Monthly.

-On October 27, 2000, she married Kentucky Lieutenant Governor Steve Henry, 21 years her senior, in Louisville.
+On October 27, 2000, Heather married Kentucky Lieutenant Governor Steve Henry, 21 years her senior, in Louisville.
 The wedding led to controversy over state resources being expended as part of the wedding and planning.
 The Henrys repaid the state $3,200 for services related to their wedding rendered to them by state employees.
 The couple have two daughters, Harper Renee (born 2001) and Taylor Augusta (born 2003).

-In October 2003, French Henry struck and subsequently killed Karola Stede, 44, a native of Germany and mother of four who was crossing against the traffic light in a Louisville intersection.
+While driving in October 2003, French Henry struck and fatally injured Karola Stede, 44, a native of Germany and mother of four who was crossing against the traffic light in a Louisville intersection.
 French said that the accident deeply affected her, and she subsequently recounted her story in venues such as The Oprah Winfrey Show.

 In November 2007, she was named to Kentucky Governor-elect Steve Beshear's transition team.
 On July 1, 2014, Beshear appointed Henry Commissioner of the Kentucky Department of Veterans Affairs.
+She was replaced by Governor Matt Bevin with retired Brigadier General Norman E. Arflack on March 15, 2016, with French Henry subsequently being appointed Deputy Commissioner of the Kentucky Department of Veterans Affairs.

 French Henry was the 2019 Democratic nominee for Secretary of State of Kentucky.
 She lost the general election to Michael Adams.

+She is a member of the National Society Daughters of the American Revolution.